f5devcentral/access-labs/class1/module1/lab01.rst

       |idpadauth|

       ..
 Note::  If you look at the AAA server under Active directory you will find the idp-ad-server object.
 We are leveraging Active Directory as the credential verification but BIG-IP is acting as a SAML Identity Provider.
-BIB-IP will verify the credentials against Active Directory and create a SAML Assertion for the user requesting access.
+BIG-IP will verify the credentials against Active Directory and create a SAML Assertion for the user requesting access.
 That assertion can then be used by the SAML Service Provider to provide access to the SAML SP resource.

       |samlidpaaa|